Dillan-03/PackageChecker/README.md

 # PackageChecker
-Script checking for missing packages and automatically installing them
+Automate the identification and installation of missing packages in the specified Python file within the virtual environment.
 #### To run the file:

 1. Navigate to the file where the packageChecker.py is located